frc123/smart-home/README.md

 ### Security

 Security policy relies on firewall of the router.

-Plan to release the account system in the next version.
+Planning to do the account system in the next version.

 ## Code Structure

+(To be perfected)

 - front-end
 	Front End